MichaBrugger/booksidian_plugin/README.md

 ![image](https://user-images.githubusercontent.com/46029522/151970426-377a5997-7c15-4670-b423-17bb04b3720a.png)

-You can achieve this look here by adding `cssclass: cards` to the frontmatter of the file you'd like to have your library in and then pasting this code here:
+You can achieve this look here by adding `cssClasses: cards` to the frontmatter of the file you'd like to have your library in and then pasting this code here:

 ```dataview
 table without id ("![](" + cover +")") as Cover, author as Author